celadonworks/pixiehog-app/README.md

 - **Opinionated Defaults**: Comes with a pre-configured setup to track key events like `checkout_completed`, `page_viewed`, and `product_added_to_cart` Web Pixel events.
 - **Full Control via GUI**: A flexible graphical interface allows merchants and developers to fine-tune all PostHog configuration properties and [Web Pixels Standard & DOM events](https://shopify.dev/docs/api/web-pixels-api/standard-events), giving you full control over your setup.
 - **Documentation Hub**: Accompanies a dedicated documentation site with a clear, opinionated guide on how to use PostHog effectively with Shopify.
-- **Open Source**: Built for transparency and collaboration.
-Contributions, feature requests, and feedback are welcome!

 ## **Who Is Pxhog For?**